All Episodes

 What do you attribute it to?

-Uh you, of course.
+You, of course.

-Well and the fact, yeah, well, credit where credit is due.
+And the fact, yeah, well, credit where credit is due.

 Yes.

-And then the fact that I made sure the character is very self sufficient, tough, and fair.
+And then the fact that I made sure the character is very self-sufficient, tough, and fair.

 If someone's in trouble, I'll go help them.

-Have no problem doing that.
+I have no problem doing that.

 Just amazing.

-Well, I'm I'm looking forward to going online when there's a few people on and telling them to check out your show.
+Well, I'm looking forward to going online when there's a few people on and telling them to check out your show.

-So how many w how many people at the outset we say Russia's right, how many people knew who you were even modeling the character after?
+How many people knew who you were even modeling the character after?

-They you can challenge another player to a duel online, you have to go to a special zone where you can fight to the death.
+You have to go to a special zone where you can fight to the death.

 And you were constantly getting challenged.